Wolfsangel: Post-World War II symbolism

 After World War II, public exhibition of the Wolfsangel symbol became illegal in Germany if it was connected with Neo-Nazi groups.
 On 9 August 2018 Germany lifted the ban on the usage of swastikas and other Nazi symbols in video games.
 "Through the change in the interpretation of the law, games that critically look at current affairs can for the first time be given a USK age rating," USK managing director Elisabeth Secker told CTV.
 "This has long been the case for films and with regards to the freedom of the arts, this is now rightly also the case with computer and videogames."

 Outside of Germany, the Wolfsangel symbol has been used by some Neo-Nazi organizations such as in the United States where Aryan Nations organization uses a white Wolfsangel-like symbol with a sword replacing the cross-bar in its logo.
 The US-based Anti-Defamation League (ADL) database, as well as other non-governmental organisations, list the Wolfsangel as a hate symbol and as a neo-Nazi symbol.
 In Italy, the Wolfsangel was the symbol used by the far right movement Terza Posizione.

-In Ukraine, far-right movements like the Social-National Party of Ukraine and the Social-National Assembly, as well as the Azov Regiment of the Ukrainian army, have used a similar symbol of ꑭ (an elongated centre bar and the Z being rotated but untypically not reversed; The group claim that the symbol is a composite of the "N" and the "I", for their political slogan Ідея Нації (Ukrainian for "National Idea", and deny any connection or attempt to draw a parallel with the regiment and Nazism.
+In Ukraine, far-right movements like the Social-National Party of Ukraine and the Social-National Assembly, as well as the Azov Regiment of the Ukrainian army, have used a similar symbol of ꑭ (an elongated centre bar and the Z being rotated but untypically not reversed).
+The group claims that the symbol is a composite of the "N" and the "I", for their political slogan Ідея Нації (Ukrainian for "National Idea"), and deny any connection or attempt to draw a parallel with the regiment and Nazism.
 Political scientist Andreas Umland told Deutsche Welle, that though it had far-right connotations, the Wolfsangel was not considered a fascist symbol by the general population in Ukraine.
-The Reporting Radicalism initiative from Freedom House notes that "Accidental use of this symbol or its use without an understanding of its connotations (for example as a talisman) is rare", and "... in Ukraine, the use of a Wolfsangel as a heraldic symbol or a traditional talisman would be uncharacteristic".
+The Reporting Radicalism initiative from Freedom House notes that "accidental use of this symbol or its use without an understanding of its connotations (for example as a talisman) is rare", and "...in Ukraine, the use of a Wolfsangel as a heraldic symbol or a traditional talisman would be uncharacteristic".
 The Karelian National Battalion, a pro-Ukrainian volunteer battalion formed in January 2023, features a Wolfsangel in the middle of the battalion's insignia.

 In 2020, there was a brief trend of Generation Z TikTok users tattooing a "Generation Ƶ" symbol on the arm as "a symbol of unity in our generation but also as a sign of rebellion" (in the manner of the 15th-century peasant's revolts).
 The originator of the trend later renounced it when the use of the symbol by the Nazis was brought to her attention.

+In sport

+SC Verl, a football club that is currently competing in the German third-tier 3.
+Liga, also has a Wolfsangel in its crest, although no political contexts is associated to it.